Hyundai to accelerate schedule for US plant

-Hyundai is apparently considering accelerating the construction of its electric car plant in the US state of Georgia – instead of 2023, the first excavators are to roll this year.
+Hyundai is considering accelerating the construction of its electric car plant in the US state of Georgia – instead of 2023, the first excavators are to roll this year.
 The background to the considerations is the new electric car subsidy in the USA.

-That the new EV tax credit in the US would hit foreign manufacturers harder was foreseeable – not every manufacturer maintains a US plant and also builds its electric cars there.
+That the new EV tax credit in the US would hit foreign manufacturers harder was foreseeable – not every manufacturer maintains a US plant and builds its electric cars there.
 Of the German manufacturers, only the ID.4 built in Tennessee will probably be eligible for the time being.
 Mercedes will build the EQS SUV and EQE SUV in Alabama, but at least the EQS SUV will probably be above the price cap for the tax credit.

 The South Korean group has ambitious electric plans: Hyundai wants to launch 17 electric vehicle models by 2030, including six under the Genesis brand.
 Kia has announced 14 electric cars by 2027.
-Some of the models, such as the large E-GMP SUV Hyundai Ioniq 7 and Kia EV9, are aimed particularly at the US market.
+Some models, such as the large E-GMP SUV Hyundai Ioniq 7 and Kia EV9, are aimed mainly at the US market.
 According to earlier reports, these two models will also initially be built at the new Georgia plant.

-Meanwhile, Business Korea reports that Hyundai plans to produce e-cars in China from next year.
-From the second half of 2023, Beijing Hyundai, the joint venture between Hyundai and Beijing Motors, will start producing electric cars to respond to the growth of the electric vehicle market in China.
+Meanwhile, Business Korea reports that Hyundai plans to produce e-cars in China next year.
+From the second half of 2023, Beijing Hyundai, the joint venture between Hyundai and Beijing Motors, will start making electric cars to respond to the growth of the electric vehicle market in China.
 Details, however, have yet to be finalised.
 Hyundai wants to position itself in the luxury segment in China and introduce the Genesis brand there.